Hashtag Horror: Release

 The film was screened out of competition at the Cannes Film Festival Cannes Market section for buyers and distributors in May 2015, with director Subkoff staging an anti-bullying protest outside the event.

 On July 31, 2015, it was announced that IFC Midnight had acquired distribution rights to the film.
 The film screened at the New York City Horror Film Festival on November 12, 2015, and had its world premiere at the Museum of Modern Art on November 18, 2015, both with director Tara Subkoff in attendance.
-It was released on November 20, 2015, in a limited release and through video on demand.
+It was released on November 20, 2015, in a limited theatrical release and through video on demand.